zhoujiagen/perf_hacks/docs/concurrency/docs/tamp/05-the-relative-power-of-primitive-synchronization-operations.md

 !!! info "Corollary 5.2.1"
     It is impossible to construct a wait-free implementation of any object with consensus number greater than $1$ using atomic register.

+> Corollary 5.2.1 explains why, if we want to implement lock-free concurrent data structures on modern multiprocessors, our hardware must provide primitive synchronization operations other than loads and stores(reads-writes).

 ## 5.3 Consensus Protocols

 The generic consensus protocl: